-Further explanation of the nature and purpose of each fund is included in the notes to the financial statements.
+Movement and nature and purpose of the unrestricted funds are disclosed in note 15 to the financial statements.

 Hire purchase and leasing commitments

 Rentals paid under operating leases are charged to the Statement of Financial Activities on a straight line basis over the period of the lease.